 WARNING: Safety Information.
-Before installing or removing any components from the Switch 3300 or carrying out any maintenance procedures, you must read the safety information provided in Appendix A of this guide.
+Before installing or removing any components from the Switch 3300 MM or carrying out any maintenance procedures, you must read the safety information provided in Appendix A of this guide.

 AVERTISSEMENT: Consignes de sécurité.
-Avant d'installer ou d'enlever tout composant du Switch 3300 ou d'entamer une procédure de maintenance, lisez les informations relatives à la sécurité qui se trouvent dans l'Appendice A de ce guide.
+Avant d'installer ou d'enlever tout composant du Switch 3300 MM ou d'entamer une procédure de maintenance, lisez les informations relatives à la sécurité qui se trouvent dans l'Appendice A de ce guide.

 WARNHINWEIS: Sicherheitsinformationen.
-Bevor Sie Komponenten aus dem Switch 3300 entfernen oder dem Switch 3300 hinzufuegen oder Instandhaltungsarbeiten verrichten, lesen Sie die Sicherheitsanweisungen, die in Appendix A (Anhang A) in diesem Handbuch aufgefuehrt sind.
+Bevor Sie Komponenten aus dem Switch 3300 MM entfernen oder dem Switch 3300 MM hinzufuegen oder Instandhaltungsarbeiten verrichten, lesen Sie die Sicherheitsanweisungen, die in Appendix A (Anhang A) in diesem Handbuch aufgefuehrt sind.

-Choosing a Suitable Site

-The Switch is suited for use in an office environment where it can be mounted in a standard 19-inch equipment rack, or free standing.
+Choosing a Suitable Site The Switch is suited for use in an office environment where it can be mounted in a standard 19-inch equipment rack, or free standing.
 Alternatively, the Switch can be rack-mounted in a wiring closet or equipment room.
-A rack-mounting kit, containing two mounting brackets and six screws, is supplied with the Switch.

-When deciding where to position the Switch, ensure that:

-- You are able to meet the configuration rules detailed in "Configuration Rules for Fast Ethernet" on page 20. - The Switch is accessible and cables can be connected easily. - Cabling is away from: - Sources of electrical noise such as radios, transmitters and broadband amplifiers - Power lines and fluorescent lighting fixtures - Water or moisture cannot enter the case of the Switch. - Air-flow is not restricted around the Switch or through the vents in the side of the Switch.
-We recommend that you provide a minimum of 25mm (1in.) clearance. - No more than four Switch units are placed on top of one another, if the units are free standing.
+A rack-mounting kit, containing two mounting brackets and four screws, is supplied with the Switch.
+When deciding where to position the Switch, ensure that: You are able to meet the configuration rules detailed in "Configuration Rules for Fast Ethernet" on page 20.
+The Switch is accessible and cables can be connected easily.
+Cabling is away from: Sources of electrical noise such as radios, transmitters and broadband amplifiers Power lines and fluorescent lighting fixtures Water or moisture cannot enter the case of the Switch.
+Air-flow is not restricted around the Switch or through the vents in the side of the Switch.
+We recommend that you provide a minimum of 25mm (1in.) clearance.
+No more than four Switch units are placed on top of one another, if the units are free standing.
+If used in an office environment, the switch is positioned so that any noise from the fan is not disruptive.
+Rack-mounting The Switch is 1U high and fits in most standard 19-inch racks. /!

-Rack-mounting

-The Switch is 1.5U high and fits in most standard 19-inch racks.

 CAUTION: Disconnect all cables from the Switch before continuing.
-Remove all self adhesive pads from the underside of the Switch if they have been fitted.
+Remove all self adhesive pads from the underside of the Switch if they

-- 1 Place the Switch the right way up on a hard flat surface, with the front facing towards you. - 2 Locate a mounting bracket over the mounting holes on one side of the Switch, as shown in Figure 7.
+- Remove all self adhesive pads from the underside of the Switch if they have been fitted. - 1 Place the Switch the right way up on a hard flat surface, with the front facing towards you. - 2 Locate a mounting bracket over the mounting holes on one side of the Switch, as shown in Figure 7.